sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 Here, $\mathrm{NN}_1$ is a feed-forward neural network with input $Y$.

-We assume measurements of both $X$ and $Y$.
-The goal of this tutorial is to set up a PEtab parameter estimation problem and then estimate both the mechanistic parameter (`d`) and the parameters of `NN1`.
+To estimate model parameters, measurements of both $X$ and $Y$ are assumed.
+The goal of this tutorial is to set up a PEtab parameter estimation problem and then estimate both the mechanistic parameter `d` and the parameters of `NN1`.

 ## Creating a PEtab SciML problem

-A PEtab SciML parameter estimation problem (`PEtabODEProblem`) is created in the same way as for a mechanistic model.
-The main difference is that one or more Lux.jl neural networks are provided as `MLModel`s, and how they interact with the ODE model.
+A PEtab SciML parameter estimation problem (`PEtabODEProblem`) is created largely the same way as for a mechanistic model.
+The main difference is that ML models are provided by (1) defining one or more Lux.jl neural networks and (2) wrapping them as `MLModel`s to specify how they interact with the ODE model.

 ### Defining the ML model

 PEtab.jl only supports [Lux.jl](https://lux.csail.mit.edu/stable/) ML models.
-To be compatible, the Lux model must define a set of layers with unique identifiers, together with a forward pass.
-This is most easily achieved using `Lux.Chain`:
+To be compatible, the Lux model must define a set of layers with unique identifiers together with a forward pass.
+Since a simple feed-forward network is used here, this is most easily done using `Lux.Chain`:

 ```@example 1
 using Lux